ugr-sail/sinergym/README.md

 ## Usage example

-Energym uses the standard openAI gym API.
+Energym uses the standard OpenAI gym API.
 So basic loop should be something like:

 ```python